 The Company has adopted an internal policy in respect of any transactions with interested persons and has set out the procedures for review and approval of the Company's interested person transactions.
-All interested person transactions are reported in a timely manner to the AC and are subject to the review of the AC when a potential conflict of interest arises.
+All interested person transactions ("IPT") are reported in a timely manner to the AC and are subject to the review of the AC when a potential conflict of interest arises.
 The Director concerned does not participate in discussions and decisions involving the issues of conflict and refrains from exercising any influence over other members of the Board.

-The Group has a general mandate from shareholders for interested person transactions as described in the Circular to Shareholders dated 24 June 2022.
+The Group has a general mandate from shareholders for IPT as described in the Circular to Shareholders dated 24 June 2022.
 The IPT General Mandate which was approved and adopted by the shareholders at an extraordinary general meeting held on 12 July 2022 ("IPT General Mandate"), which expired on the date of the last AGM, being 28 April 2023.
 Accordingly, as at the date of this Annual Report, the Company does not have an IPT General Mandate.

-The aggregate value of interested person transactions above S\$100,000 entered into during FY2023 is as follows:
+The aggregate value of IPT above S\$100,000 entered into during FY2024 is as follows:

-Name of interested person Nature of Relationship Aggregate value of all interested person transactions during FY2023 (excluding transactions less than S\$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920) person transactions during FY2023 (excluding transactions less than \$\$100,000 and transactions conducted under shareholders' mandate pursuant Aggregate value of all interested person transactions conducted under shareholders' mandate pursuant to Rule 920 (excluding transactions less than S\$100,000) (S\$'000) (S\$'000) Aspial International Pte.
-Ltd. and its subsidiaries A subsidiary of the Company's controlling shareholder, Aspial Corporation Limited and as associate of Directors, Mr Koh Wee Seng and Ms Ko Lee Meng Sales and purchase of jewellery 164 N/A Provision of management services 3 N/A World Class Global Pte.
-Ltd. A subsidiary of the Company's controlling shareholder, Aspial Corporation Limited and as associate of Directors, Mr Koh Wee Seng and Ms Ko Lee Meng Lease of premises 440 N/A Provision of management services 54 N/A
+Name of interested person Nature of relationship Nature of transaction Aggregate value of all IPT during FY2024 (excluding transactions less than S\$100,000 and transactions conducted under the IPT General Mandate) (S\$'000) Aggregate value of all IPT conducted under the IPT General Mandate (excluding transactions less than \$\$100,000) (\$\$'000) Aspial Corporation The Company's controlling shareholder Provision of 644 N.A.
+Aspial International Pte.
+Ltd. and its subsidiaries A subsidiary of the Company and as associate of Directors, Mr Koh Wee Seng and Ms Ko Lee Meng management services Sale of all Ordinary in the capital of Niessing Group Pte Ltd 18,000 N.A.
+World Class Global Pte.
+Ltd. and its A subsidiary of the Lease of premises 365 N.A. subsidiaries Company's controlling shareholder, Aspial Corporation Limited and as associate of Directors, Mr Koh Wee Seng and Ms Ko Lee Meng Provision of management services 114 N.A.